 China's CPI up 0.3 pct month on month in January

+In this drone photo, people visit a local fair for the upcoming Chinese New Year in Lanzhou, northwest China's Gansu Province, Feb.
+5, 2024.
+(Xinhua/Ma Xiping)

 BEIJING, Feb.
-8 (Xinhua) -- China's consumer price index (CPI), a main gauge of inflation, edged up 0.3 percent month on month in January 2024, official data showed Thursday.
+8 (Xinhua) -- China's consumer price index (CPI), a key indicator of inflation, edged up 0.3 percent month on month in January 2024, official data showed Thursday.

 The CPI in January went down 0.8 percent year on year, according to the National Bureau of Statistics (NBS).

+Food prices went up 0.4 percent month on month in January, dragging up consumer inflation by 0.08 percentage points, according to the NBS.

+Non-food prices went up 0.2 percent month on month last month, compared to a 0.1-percent decline in December last year, with air ticket prices surging 12.1 percent, while tourism went up 4.2 percent from the previous month.

-The core CPI, deducting food and energy prices, went up 0.4 percent year on year last month, said the NBS.
+The core CPI, which excludes food and energy prices, went up 0.4 percent year on year last month, said the NBS.

+Thursday's data also revealed that China's producer price index (PPI), which measures costs for goods at the factory gate, went down 2.5 percent year on year in January 2024.

+On a monthly basis, the PPI edged down 0.2 percent in January this year, according to the NBS.

 Photos